Who is the main member on the policy?

 This is the anniversary which occurs every year on the first day of the month in which you started your policy.

-Can I have a Millionaire Funeral Plan and a Living Plan?
+Can I have a Funeral Plan and a Protector Plan?

-Yes, you can have a Millionaire Funeral Plan and any of the Living Plans (the Millionaire Funeral Plan, the Dream Car Plan and the Five-Star Food Plan).
+Yes, you can take out a OneSpark Funeral Plan and add any of the Protector Plans to enhance your coverage and get Cashbacks (the Transport Protector Plan, the Grocery Protector Plan, the Education Protector Plan and the Daily Expense Protector Plan).

 What cover do I get?

-What are the Millionaire Funeral Plan cover amounts and the maximum claim amounts?
+What are the OneSpark Funeral Plan cover amounts?

 Cover for a life insured on the policy starts after you have completed the application for the life insured, entered your payment details and we receive the first premium.